RafaelFriesen/rafaelfriesen.github.io/README.md

-This is a random selection of ones and zeroes, handpicked and ordered by Rafael Friesen.
+This is a nearly random selection of ones and zeroes, handpicked and ordered by Rafael Friesen.